endulum/odin-blog-api/README.md

 - `?limit=3`: limits the array length to the first 3 results of the query.
 - `?populatePosts=false`: instead of the author object containing a `posts` array of partially populated post objects, the object contains a `postIDs` array of ID references to posts.

-Both `GET /api/authors` and `GET /api/author/:id` also take a query key `?populatePosts`.
-If set to true,

 <!-- `POST /api/authors` creates a new author object.
 This route requires values to be provided:
 - `username`: a string
   - between 2 and 32 characters long